 Trip planning is relatively easy with electric cars.
 Within your vehicle’s infotainment system is trip planning software.
 For example, if you wanted to take a trip from Los Angeles to Las Vegas, your electric car would plan your route with stops at EV charging stations along the way.
 With most vehicles able to go 200 plus miles on a single full battery, when you stop to charge, it lines up pretty well with when you have to stop for food or a bio break.

 One thing to keep in mind is not all chargers will work with every EV.
 Each car manufacturer supports a specific method for EV charging.
-For example, Tesla has its proprietary plug, while the other car manufacturers either subscribe to the CCS standard or the CHadeMO.
-As a result, Tesla’s plug can only work with Tesla’s DC fast chargers.
-However, with a cable attachment, Teslas can also work ChadeMo charging stations.
+For example, Tesla has its proprietary charge port, while the other car manufacturers either subscribe to the CCS standard or the CHadeMO.
+As a result, Tesla’s charge type can only work with Tesla’s DC fast chable attachment, Teslas can work ChadeMo and CCS ch with an optional cable attachmentarging stations.

 The good news is your electric vehicle can guide you to any supported charger through the navigation and trip planning software within your infotainment system.